How are High Maintenance People (HMP’s) best managed?

 Transform the suffering into compassion

-This is a very mature and evolved response.
+This is the most mature and evolved response.
 The ancient Tibetan Buddhism practice of tonglen trains us to transform the suffering that comes from living with HMP’s into compassion using one’s breath.
 As one breathes in slowly one allows oneself to experience the full force of the pain of being controlled and owned by an entitled individual.
 You accept it as is, without judgment.
 In breathing out one expresses the wish that HMP’s will be released from their burden and experience freedom and joy.
-This exercise is best done in private for your benefit to recalibrate your emotions.
+This exercise is best done in private for your benefit to restructure your emotions.

 HMP’s are found in every sector of life.
 Learning to manage them effectively helps us keep our sanity and not reinforce their bullying behavior.